HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Surround (environmental anima)

 ## /// HC65_ | 'FUTURE MASKED WITH LIGHT' EP
-including NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [NFS_19]
+including CINEMATIC NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [CNSF 19]
 - neon glows of ads on top of the world
 - consumption blinds the world to the truth of a dying world
 - spectrum blinds our reality